rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 # To-do
 - **TESTING**
 - Add redump auto-detection and auto-fill from integrated DATs
-- Integrate NX Game Info Control NACP parsing functionality directly without dependencies
+- Integrate Control NACP parsing functionality directly without dependencies
 - Fix bug where newly-applied merged versions / updates via 4 6 1 6 don't take precedence
-- Add multi-title cart support
+- Add multi-title and FullXCI support when auto-importing
 - Add separate mode for Scene / P2P XCI submissions
 - Further polish, like a progress window for hash calculation and Full XCI generation
 - Compile into a user-friendly EXE with all dependencies bundled in